skorch-dev/skorch/docs/user/callbacks.rst

 calculated for each batch (the train loss, for example) and determines the average of this score, which is then written to the epoch level of the net's ``history``.
-This is very useful if the score was already calculated and logged on the batch level and you're only interested to see the averaged score on the epoch level.
+This is very useful if the score was already calculated and logged on the batch level and you're interested to see the averaged score on the epoch level.

 For this callback, you only need to provide the ``name`` of the score